Jccqt/E-PC_Information-Management-System/README.md

 May 22, 2024
 - Search bar on Inventory page (Update)
 - Search type to easily sort search result in Inventory page (Update)
+- Removed search type in Inventory page (Update)
+- Improved the search bar in inventory page (Update)